If it is not worth the risk without a mask, then it is not worth the risk with a mask.

 - Masks in hospitals, on public transit, airplanes.
 Mandatory.
 Done.
 Boom.
 No problem.

 - Require masks everywhere?
-Magic false-sense-of-security cloaks that make you feel comfortable in virus-polluted recirculated air-conditioned places going wherever you want without thinking?
+Magic false-sense-of-security face underwear that make you feel comfortable in virus-polluted recirculated-air-conditioned places going wherever you want without thinking?
 Easy, yes.
 Effective?
-Maybe.
+Maybe, probably not very.

 - An encroachment on rights?
 Yes.
 It is.
 Comparing “you must cover your face to operate” to “you must wash your hands and follow sanitation codes” is an unproductive affront to personal dignity.
 It is offensive to my basic beliefs.
 Mandating face covering is a big deal and you better be doing everything else right before I am happy about it.
 We are not even close.